getml/reflect-cpp/README.md

 #include <rfl/json.hpp>
 #include <rfl.hpp>

+// Age must be a plausible number, between 0 and 130.
+This will
+// be validated automatically. using Age = rfl::Validator<unsigned int,
+                           rfl::AllOf<rfl::Minimum<0>, rfl::Maximum<130>>>;

-// "firstName", "lastName", "birthday" and "children" are the field names
+// "firstName", "lastName" and "children" are the field names
 // as they will appear in the JSON.
 The C++ standard is
 // snake case, the JSON standard is camel case, so the names
 // will not always be identical.